ink-detective/ink-detective.github.io/index.md

 * Overlapping boxes - unclear which letter has the strongest claim on a given box
 * Wrong positives on areas of high white value accumulation

 As a next step, we identified adjacent boxes via a definition of neighborhood.
 These were considered as potential text or title beginnings.
-We considered boxes neighbors if:
+We considered boxes to be neighbors if:

 * They came from the same layer
 * They had the same letter scale
 * They were at least one box width and at most 1.5 box widths apart
 * They were at most 0.5 box heights apart

-We also factored in the a priori bigram probability from the bigram matrix to bias the results towards likely bigrams.
+We also factored in the a priori bigram probabilities from the bigram matrix to bias the results towards likely bigrams.

 ![Successful Bigram Detection](https://ink-detective.github.io/assets/successful_bigram.png)
 Depicted above, one successful bigram detection featuring Υ and Η.